 As malicious attacks become more widespread, aggressive and advanced, security is becoming more important than ever.
-While there are hundreds of ways you can increase the security of your website, there’s something basic you can do to lay the foundations of a secure platform: getting an SSL certificate.
+While there are hundreds of ways you can increase your site's security, there’s one simple thing everyone should do to get off to a good start – getting an SSL certificate.
 Server packages such as VPS hosting offer SSL certificates to signify to site users that their data is secure.

 What is an SSL certificate?

-Firstly, what does SSL stand for?
-SSL is short for secure sockets layer, which, in practical terms, means certification provides a secure connection over the internet – most commonly between a user’s browser and the website they’re visiting.
-By encrypting that connection, SSL prevents interception of the data being transmitted over it, which comes with additional benefits.
+SSL is short for secure sockets layer and, in practical terms, is a certification that provides a secure connection over the internet – most commonly between a user’s browser and the website they’re visiting.
+By encrypting that connection, SSL prevents the interception of data during transmission, which keeps data protected and adds even more benefits on top.

 What does an SSL certificate do?